jcgneto/CV/README.md

 # Research areas of interest

-Gut microbial ecology
-Ecology of foodborne & gastrointestinal pathogens
+Ecology, evolution, and epidemiology foodborne pathogens

 # Publications

 ## Articles in peer-reviewed journals